W.G. Bagnall Ltd was established in 1870 in Castle Street, Stafford. Bagnall's first locomotive was produced in

 Carbon emissions must be cut by half to stabilize climate change

 Oil and gas supplies will have passed their peak (total oil and gas production will start to decrease by 2025) and energy must be provided by substituting the renewable energies of wind power, biomass or hydrogen energy, plus supplies from nuclear reactors, and these are all types of energy which AREVA is well placed to provide.

 On June 30, 2009, having reviewed the group's development plan, the AREVA Supervisory Board asked AREVA's Executive Board to initiate a process for the sale of the Transmission and Distribution business.

-At the close of the bidding process on 09.11.09, AREVA had received three binding offers submitted by Alstom/Schneider, General Electric and Toshiba/INCJ, respectively.
+At the close of the bidding process on 09.11.2009, AREVA had received three binding offers submitted by Alstom/Schneider, General Electric and Toshiba/INCJ, respectively.

-AREVA's Supervisory Board met on November 30, 2009 to examine the bids.
+AREVA's Supervisory Board met on 30 November, 2009 to examine the bids.
 After review, the Supervisory Board asked the Executive Board to begin exclusive negotiations with Alstom and Schneider.

 Send all comments, updates and queries for The Stafford Singers History of Companies Page to John Wilcock

-07 June 2015 updated by John Wilcock
+26 January 2019 updated by John Wilcock